forestgrape/coronavirus/controlling.md

 #### Suggestions for Infected
 as for [Possibly Infected](#suggestions-for-possibly-infected) and additionally
-* [High-filtration mask](#high-filtration) in all indoor spaces/rooms where susceptible people can be.
+* [High-filtration mask](#high-filtration) in all indoor spaces/rooms where people to protect can be.
 Including the own building (stairwell e.g. for laundry/going outside) and the flat e.g. when living in flat sharing.
 The mask should be changed frequently.
 * No crowded places (outdoors and indoors)
 * Distance: 2 meters outdoors and 4 meters indoors.
 * No close range face-to-face talking
 * Ventilate the room and flat before opening extern doors ([Large Buildings](#large-buildings)).
-Ideally ventilate before opening the personal room and open slightly only.
+Ideally ventilate before opening the personal room and open the door slightly only.

 #### Isolation by Home-Lockdown
 To reduce spread isolation by home-lockdown is a radical measure.
 The more is known about Sars-CoV-2 and its spreading the more fine-grained the measures can be.